Service dog program overview

 The Foundation has field service representatives who are skilled guide and service dog instructors who support our program across the United States.
 They assist with in-home training, graduate follow-up training and aftercare if necessary, and they can assist potential students during the application process.
 Once a dog is placed in a consumer’s home, a field service representative will be their main contact if they have any questions or further training needs.
 As with our on-campus training staff, our field reps are committed to providing quality follow-up services to our graduates for the entire working life of the guide or service dog team.

 To make the students’ stay as comfortable as possible, the on-campus Student Residence Hall offers single rooms with private baths and individual climate control.
 All student residence rooms have private telephone lines and an Ethernet connection; there is also free Wi-Fi.
 During their stay, our formally trained chef provides delicious meals while meeting all special dietary requirements.
-The Student Union features a spacious dining room, comfortable lobby, a snack room, a smoking area, laundry facilities, a recreation lounge with new entertainment center, an exercise and grooming room, computer lab (with adaptive technology for student use), and an outdoor patio.
+The Student Union features a spacious dining room, comfortable lobby, a snack room, laundry facilities, a recreation lounge with entertainment center, a grooming room, computer lab (with adaptive technology for student use), and an outdoor patio.
 Take an online tour of our campus HERE